 Pinus muricata tolerates sand.

-Pinus muricata's foliage color is green, type is evergreen and has fragrance.
+Foliage of Pinus muricata has color green, is evergreen and has fragrance.

 Communities for Pinus muricata:Closed-cone Pine Forest and Coastal Sage Scrub.